jdesrosier/testapp/README.md

 We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.

+## Test Info

+This is just a test

+...
+Rick Flair says "Wooooo!"
+...

 ## Sending Feedback

 We are always open to [your feedback](https://github.com/facebook/create-react-app/issues).